CesarPiresSevero/vimconfig/readme.md

 ./setup.sh
 ```

 Now VIM should be configured.
-If a previous configuration was already available on the system the script might no execute properly.
+If a previous configuration was already available on the system the script might not execute properly.

 ### Colorschemes